Robertogag/KeepCoding-Bootcamp-Desarrollo-Web-Edicion-XX/README.md

 - testing and software quality
 - real-world project implementation

-The overall goal is to develop the ability to design, build and deploy complete applications using professional workflows and production-oriented practices.
+The goal is to develop the ability to design, build and deploy complete applications using solid engineering practices.

 ---

 ## Repository Purpose

-This repository is organized as a learning and delivery workspace for the bootcamp.
+This repository is organized as a workspace for the bootcamp modules and deliveries.

-Each folder represents a module, exercise set or final delivery completed during the program.
-The idea is to keep a clear and structured record of:
+Each folder represents a module, practice or project developed during the program.
+The purpose is to keep a clear record of:

-- concepts studied
+- topics studied
 - practical exercises
-- module deliverables
+- module deliveries
+- technical documentation
-- final projects and technical documentation
+- final projects

 ---